 Arwen: I’m nailing this!

-First was introducting her to Ellis.
+First was introducing her to Ellis.
 (For information on how to safely introduce pets, check out this link.)
-Since Ellis is very trusting of my answers to his questions, it took about 20 minutes before I was confidently letting them play together off-leash.
-It was a match made in heaven, but sometimes introducing your dog to another dog doesn't always go so smoothly, hence always make sure you have control of the current situation before you move forward with more stimuli.
+Since Ellis trusts my answers to his questions, it took about 20 minutes before I was confidently letting them play together off-leash.
+It was a match made in heaven, but sometimes introducing dogs to each other doesn't always go so smoothly, so make sure you have control of the current situation before you move forward with more stimuli.

-I've never really been a fan of "training".
-Some dog trainers believe that repetition and consistancy are the key.
+Despite my name, I've never really been a fan of "training".
+Some dog trainers believe that repetition and consistency are the key.
 That's fine, but I'm not going to schedule 15-30 minutes every day to work on the "stay" command with my dog.

-Plus, once we start scheduling and orchestrating, it feels too much like a chore, and a chore is work, and I avoid work at all costs.
-So I take the foreign language approach to helping my dogs learn behaviors.
+Plus, once we start scheduling and orchestrating, it feels too much like a chore, and a chore is work, and I avoid unnecessary work at all costs.

 As I always say, you don't train kids, why would you train a dog?
 Our job is to negate the behaviors we don't like, positively respond to behaviors we do like, and answer questions when they get confused.
 That's it.